-When used in dry water quality swales, the height of the check dam shall be no less than the elevation associated with the Water Quality Volume (1/2 inch or 1-inch times contributing impervious surface).
+When used in wet or dry water quality swales, the height of the check dam shall be no less than the elevation associated with the Water Quality Volume (1.0 inch times contributing impervious surface).

 Exercise care in designing the ends of a check dam to ensure that it is long enough and adequately anchored to prevent ponded water from scouring the soil at the ends, and flowing around the dam.